1 May 2026

 That matters for firms thinking about ownership transition.
 Succession is rarely easiest to tackle when conditions are under pressure – ideally, its planning occurs from a position of strength.
 When businesses are performing well, balance sheets are sound and leaders have a clearer view of the strategic options available to them, the groundwork for a smoother and more successful transition is far easier to put in place.

-NAB’s Performance Era survey found that 58% of professional services firms, including insurance brokers, do not have a formal succession plan, even as 75% of business owners expect to exit their business within the next decade.
+NAB’s Performance Era survey found that 58% of professional services firms, including insurance brokers, do not have a formal succession plan, even though 75% of business owners expect to exit their business within the next decade.
 That represents a significant volume of ownership transition likely to take place over a relatively short window.

 For firms that have already begun planning, that shift can create opportunity as much as it can pressure.

 Succession transactions that happen from a position of strength tend to produce better outcomes.
-They provide more flexibility on structure, more time to identify the right leaders and greater capacity to protect what matters most, culture, independence and the client relationships built over many years.
+They provide more flexibility on structure, more time to identify the right leaders and greater capacity to protect what matters most; culture, independence and the client relationships built over many years.

 The financial considerations are real.
 Equity buy-ins at the scale of a $10–20 million revenue broking firm typically require $2–5 million in capital, which most incoming leaders do not have outright.